Adam Holloway: Parliamentary and Government appointments

 During his 18 years in Parliament, Holloway served on various All-Party Parliamentary Groups and Select Committees, last sitting on the Home Affairs Select Committee and the European Scrutiny Committee.
 He has previously served on the Defence Select Committee, Public Administration Committee, Foreign Affairs Select Committee and Science and Technology Select Committee.

 Holloway was a member of All-Party Parliamentary Groups (APPGs) for Bahrain, Belize, Defence and Security Issues, Fit and Healthy Childhood, Foreign Affairs, Kazakhstan, Kurdistan in Turkey and Syria, Kyrgyzstan, London's Planning and Built Environment, Mongolia, Ukraine and Yoga in Society.

 Holloway served as an Assistant Government Whip from July to September 2022 in the Second Johnson ministry, and then in the Truss ministry from September to October 2022 as Government Whip.

 Post-parliament and private life

 Holloway was unseated at the 2024 Labour landslide, despite having been an increasingly popular constituency MP; he had increased his vote at each of the last three UK general elections.

 Lauren Sullivan won Gravesham by a majority of 2,712 votes over Holloway, whose vote share slumped (as did the Conservative Party vote nationally) with Reform UK coming third with 8,910 votes, sufficient to deny Holloway being returned to Parliament.
 Reform UK's parliamentary candidate, Matthew Fraser Moat, was subsequently elected a Kent County Councillor in 2025.
 A lifelong Conservative, after much deliberation Holloway concluded in 2025 that his and the present Conservative Party's policy outlook had diverged so much as to resign his party membership and join Reform UK.

-Holloway lives in Meopham and is a member of the Beefsteak and Pratt's Clubs.
+Holloway lived in Meopham and is a member of the Beefsteak and Pratt's Clubs.
+However, he later moved to Île du Coin in the Chagos Islands, part of the British Indian Ocean Territory (BIOT), to help rebuild a Chagossian community following the expulsion of the Chagossians from 1968 to 1973 to make way for the Naval Support Facility Diego Garcia, an American and British military base on Diego Garcia.
+His involvement stems from his opposition to Prime Minister Sir Keir Starmer's deal to cede the islands to Mauritius and his opposition to losing control of the base on Diego Garcia.